 Cardiff University: The Department of Dermatology

-The Department of Dermatology is a part of Cardiff University dedicated to carrying out dermatological research, and offering dermatology courses for GPs and medical doctors.
-These courses include specialised training in new techniques such as dermoscopy in innovative online dermoscopy courses.
+The Department of Dermatology is part of the Institute of Infection & Immunity in the School of Medicine at Cardiff University.
+The department is dedicated to carrying out dermatological research and offering dermatology courses for doctors in primary or secondary care.
+These courses include specialised training in new techniques such as dermoscopy.

-Our international centre is run by Cardiff-based teachers, lecturers and tutors with over 35 years experience in teaching students who are looking to obtain a diploma in dermatology, or other dermatology qualification, through the medium of distance training.
-Full-time courses are also offered for those seeking more specialised education.
+The teaching at our international centre is supported by a team of experienced lecturers and tutors for students who are looking to obtain a qualification or training in dermatology, either through the medium of distance-learning or full-time face-to-face.
+Courses are also offered for those seeking more specialised education.

-We have received many accolades which recognise our development in the field of dermatology, and the high quality of our dermatology courses for GPs and medical doctors, making us well-placed to offer a diploma in dermatology that covers all areas of this science.
+We have received many accolades which recognise our development in the field of dermatology, and the high quality of our dermatology courses, making us well-placed to offer courses in dermatology that covers all areas of this science.

 Dermatology Courses: Resources and Location

-We have a reputation worldwide for the expert research we carried out within the department, as well as the in-depth cosmetic dermatology and dermoscopy courses we offer.
+We have a reputation worldwide for the expert research we carried out within the department, as well as courses we offer.

-Our clinical service delivered through the University Hospital of Wales and the academic work done through the Cardiff University campus together provide an outstanding service, and the institution is the main dermatology referral centre for Wales.
+Our clinical service delivered through the Welsh Institute of Dermatology, University Hospital of Wales, Cardiff, and the academic work done through the Cardiff University campus together provide an outstanding service, and the institution is the main dermatology referral centre for Wales.

 The campus holds a designated dermatology building, dermatology surgery service, a team of six dermatologists who manage outpatient clinics, and a large team of dermatology nurses who provide care to patients with chronic dermatological disease.

-The dermoscopy course and diploma in dermatology draw on this clinical expertise to provide relevant clinical exposure for those on our programmes.
+The dermoscopy course, Diploma, and MSc draw on this clinical expertise to provide relevant clinical exposure for those on our programmes.

 Our Dermoscopy Courses and Dermatology Courses for GPs and Medical Doctors

-We run a number of postgraduate dermatology courses for GPs and medical doctors.
-These include a one-year distance course for a general Diploma in Practical Dermatology, an online distance course for an MSc in Practical Dermatology, a specialist Diploma in Clinical Dermatology which contains a formal cosmetic dermatology element, a longer Diploma/MSc in Clinical Dermatology, an experience-based MPhil and PhD, and a dermoscopy course which requires only 12 weeks to complete online.
+We run a number of postgraduate dermatology courses for doctors in primary and secondary care.
+These include distance-learning courses for GPs - Diploma in Practical Dermatology and MSc in Practical Dermatology, a full-time specialist MSc in Clinical Dermatology, an experience-based MPhil and PhD, and a dermoscopy course.

-The Diploma in Clinical Dermatology, which includes a formal cosmetic dermatology element, generally covers treatments such as Botox, dermal fillers, chemical peels and laser treatments for birth marks, hair removal, and thread veins.
+The MSc in Clinical Dermatology includes a formal cosmetic dermatology element, generally covers treatments such as Botox, dermal fillers, chemical peels and laser treatments for birth marks, hair removal, and thread veins.
 The cosmetic dermatology element covers aspects of treatment not offered by the NHS, such as seborrheic warts, rosacea, acne scarring and skin tags; offering students an insight into the cosmetic side of dermatology.